 Examination of the major theoretical approaches to the study of international politics.
 Topics may include realism, liberalism, Marxism, constructivism, feminism, and poststructuralism.

 Prerequisite(s): Third-year standing and PSCI 2601.
+Lectures three hours a week.

 Strategic Thought and International Security